timescale

 Projects, global overview:

-2019-ongoing: empirical artistic research In search of the In-beween-ness of the natural and the artifactual.
+2019-ongoing: empirical artistic research of the in-beween-ness of the natural and the artifactual; perceptions of time, matter, landscapes and climate in a rapidly changing fragile world.

-2019-ongoing: The becoming, The being & The meanwhile, artistic field research of subsurface as living climate archive, Land in Wording, Zone2Source, VU-CLUE+, Arti et Amicitiae, Amsterdam.
+2019-ongoing: The becoming, The being & The meanwhile – subsurface as living climate archive, themed around a constructed swamp called Land in Wording in Amstelpark, Zone2Source, Amsterdam.

-2019-2020: Artistic researcher at Universiteit Twente, co-initiator Beyond Technology i.c.w.
+2019-2020: artistic researcher at Universiteit Twente-dept. Watermanagement, co-initiator Beyond Technology on pharmaceuticals in water i.c.w.
 Art Academy ArtEZ.

 2018: artist-curator of Climate as Artifact – Klimaat als Mensenwerk, exhibition program Elektriciteitsfabriek Den Haag for artists collective Satellietgroep.